Knowdit: Agentic Smart Contract Vulnerability Detection with Auditing Knowledge Summarization: Methodology

-We synthesize Foundry~\cite{foundry} fuzzing harnesses from the generated specifications.
+We synthesize PoCs in the form of Foundry~\cite{foundry} test cases from the generated specifications.
 Specifically, we prompt the LLM to encode \textit{Initial State} to a \textit{Foundry setUp} function that deploys contracts and initializes accounts, translate \textit{Pre-Vuln State} and \textit{Post-Vuln State} invariants into \textit{require} statements as oracles.
-In addition, we derive \textit{Foundry handlers} following the practice from Verite~\cite{verite} as a thin wrapper of a few external calls to implement the given abstract DeFi semantics.
-We iterate the fuzzing harness by compiling and feeding back the errors and fixes into the \textit{Working Memory}.
+The agent will synthesize the test until it builds.